sacheendra/appbase-apidoc/README.md

     toolRef.properties.add('size',13);
 },2000);

-/* It would immediately log '12' - the existing value.
+/* It would immediately log '12' - the existing properties.
  * After 2 secs, It would log '13'.
  */
 ```